-PAKISTANIS have one of the highest risks of coronary heart disease (CHD) in the world, where 30 to 40 per cent deaths are caused by cardiovascular disease (CVD).
-A medical study states that 12 Pakistanis die every hour because of heart attack while 33 per cent of the population aged above 45 has hypertension.
+Islamabad: PAKISTANIS have one of the highest risks of coronary heart disease (CHD) in the world, where 30 to 40 percent of deaths are caused by cardiovascular disease (CVD).
+A medical study states that 12 Pakistanis die every hour because of a heart attack while 33 percent of the population aged above 45 has hypertension.

-The main cause of cardiac disease is copious oil consumption and a sedentary life style, with very few citizens indulging in regular physical activities.
-The research states 66 per cent of all heart disease cases in Pakistan are due to fats.
-In fact, Pakistan is among the top three countries with the highest oil consumption.
+The leading cause of the cardiac disease is copious oil consumption and a sedentary lifestyle, with very few citizens indulging in regular physical activities.
+The research states 66 percent of all heart disease cases in Pakistan are due to fats.
+Pakistan is among the top three countries with the highest oil consumption.

 What Happens Before a Heart Attack?

 In the past 50 years, cholesterol (animal fat) was considered the only constituent of the blockage.
 It is only in the last or so decade that triglycerides (plant fat) are equally responsible for creating a blockage.

 Triglyceride is the chemical name for cooking oil.
 The people were misled by slick marketing promoting their product with captions like ‘cholesterol-free’ or ‘zero cholesterol.’
 To lower the risk of heart diseases the solution is to change our lifestyle and start eating zero oil food.